Left arrow

 What’s your go-to riding gear?

 I’ve tried a lot of gear over the years and learned that less is more.
-My go-to helmet is a Scorpion Air, and I’m mostly in Oxford gear because it’s comfortable and breathable, perfect for road riding.
-The only exception is my Alpinestars boots.
+I don't mean wear less gear, but less choice is often better.
+My go-to helmet is a Scorpion Exo-R1 Carbon Air, and I’m mostly in Oxford gear because it’s comfortable, breathable and perfect for road riding.
+However, I do like the leather jackets and boots from Alpinestars.

 What piece of equipment could you not live without?